survivejs/webpack-book/manuscript/developing/04_linting.md

 npm install eslint --save-dev
 ```

-Next, we’ll need to do some configuration so we can run ESLint smoothly through npm.
+Next, we’ll need to do configuration so we can run ESLint smoothly through npm.
 I am using the `lint` namespace to signify it’s a linting related task.
 I am also enabling caching to improve performance on subsequent runs.
 Add the following:

 **package.json**